-It can be tempting to try to sell your home on your own hoping that selling your own home will save you money.
+It can be tempting to try to sell your home on your own hoping that selling it yourself will save you money.

 Here are 5 things you need to consider if you try to sell your home on your own:

-According to the National Association of REALTORS’® 2014 Profile of Buyers and Sellers 92% of home buyers used the internet in their home search process. www.REALTOR.ca, Canada’s leading real estate website, receives as many as 27-million monthly visits.
+According to the National Association of REALTORS’® 2017 Profile of Buyers and Sellers, 95% of home buyers used the internet in their home search process. www.REALTOR.ca, Canada’s leading real estate website, received 965 million property viewings in 2017.
 To achieve top dollar for your home today, it’s essential that you maximize the exposure of your property online.

 Greater market exposure results in a higher probability of getting the right price sooner.
 Remember, the longer that a house sits on the market the lower the selling price is going to be.